2lach/update-all-repos/readme.md

 ## Highlights

-- Update all the repos in your workspace
+- Update all the repos in your workspace/s

 ## Install